- HOME

 ・ Policy for determination of audit remuneration

-In regard to audit remuneration for the Company's independent auditor, etc., an amount estimated from the number of planned audit days, etc., is decided with the approval of the Company's Audit & Supervisory Committee.
+In regard to audit remuneration for the Company's independent auditor, etc., an amount estimated from the number of planned audit days, etc., is decided with the agreement of the Company's Audit & Supervisory Committee.

 ・ Reason for agreement to the independent auditor's remuneration, etc., by the Audit & Supervisory Committee